Structure exploiting methods for fast uncertainty quantification in multiphase flow through heterogeneous media: Method

 where we assume the eigenvalues are sorted in descending order.
 In many cases there exists an $M$ such that $\lambda_M \ll \lambda_{M+1}$, representing a gap in the eigenvalues.
 The {\emph{active subspace}} corresponds to the subspace spanned by eigenvectors $\{\vec{u}_k\}_{k=1}^M$; this subspace captures the directions in the uncertain parameter space along which the QoI varies most.
 The case of a one-dimensional active subspace is surprisingly common~\cite{Constantine15}.
 The \emph{activity scores}~\cite{ConstantineDiaz17} utilize the active subspace structure to provide approximate screening indices, given by

 where $\ip{\cdot}{\cdot}$ denotes the Euclidean inner product and $\vec{e}_j$ is the $j$th coordinate vector in $\R^\Np$.
 One can use the activity scores to approximate functional DGSMs according to

 Note that with $M = \Np$, we recover the exact DGSMs~\cite{ConstantineDiaz17}.
 Computing the activity scores still requires gradient computation, as seen in the definition of the matrix $\mat{G}$ in~\eqref{eq:C}.
-For cases where full model gradients are unavailable,~\cite{Constantine15} proposes constructing a linear model for $f(s, \vec\xi)$ and using the gradient of the linear model to approximate the matrix $\mat{G}$.
-We build on this idea to define a screening index for function-valued QoIs.
-First, we construct a global linear approximation $\tilde{f}$ for the QoI
+For cases where full model gradients are unavailable, we propose use of suitable and cheap-to-compute surrogate models for the purpose of computing the activity scores.
+One possibility is the use of global linear models as done in~\cite{Constantine15}, for the case of scalar QoIs.
+Building on this idea, we use a global linear model for $f(s, \vec\xi)$, use the gradient of the linear model to approximate the matrix $\mat{G}$, and define screening indices for function-valued QoIs.
+Specifically, we construct a global linear approximation $\tilde{f}$ for the QoI

 Next, we use the activity scores for $\tilde{f}$ as a ``surrogate'' for the scores of $f$.
 Note that $\nabla \tilde{f}(s, \vec\xi) = \vec{b}(s)$, where $\vec{b}(s) = [ ]^\top$.
 The matrix $\mat{G}(s)$ in~\eqref{eq:C}, using $\tilde{f}$ in place of $f$ then simplifies to $\mat{G}(s) = \vec{b}(s)\vec{b}(s)^\top$.
 This rank one matrix can be written as